peter-juett/ESP32_Clocky/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to Clocky!

-Thank you for considering contributing to ESP32_CLocky!
+Thank you for considering contributing to ESP32_Clocky!
 By contributing to this project, you help make it better for everyone.
 Please take a moment to review the following guidelines.

 ## How to Contribute